 Let’s go back to 1903, when Hans Demant noticed that Crown Princess Alexandra wore an early hearing aid during her coronation.
 This revelation was nothing short of attention grabbing—and inspiring!—because Demant’s wife Camilla had hearing loss since childhood.
 (This even compelled Demant to travel to England and purchase the same exact product for his wife in Denmark.)

 Fast forward to 2023: The company Demant is still a leading manufacturer of hearing health aids, and in fact it’s the second-largest producer in the world.
-So what’s the scoop on Oticon?
-The brand still has their HQ anchored in Denmark and their global impact spans more than 100 countries (pretty cool, huh?).

 Every few years, Oticon releases a new product and each line builds in more features plus supportive—and intelligent—tech additions.
+Oticon currently offers two flagship products.

 These features are important for everyday living, but what makes the Oticon Real stand out is how the device holds and processes sound.
 Typically, most hearing aids quell background noises and prioritize speech, but Oticon Real enriches the brain with a robust sound landscape.
 In fact, the brand says that a user can hear 30% more sound with the Oticon Real devices.